-Urinary tract infections (UTIs) are common bacterial infections that can occur in the urinary system, including the kidneys, bladder, ureters, and urethra.
-Urine Infection in pregnancy is prevalent during pregnancy due to the changes in the urinary tract and hormonal fluctuations.
+Urinary tract infections (UTIs) are very common bacterial infections that may affect the urinary system, including the kidneys, bladder, ureters, and urethra.
+Urine Infection in pregnancy is common during pregnancy because of the changes in the urinary tract and hormonal changes.
 The enlarging uterus can put pressure on the bladder, making it more difficult for it to empty, increasing the risk of UTI in pregnancy.
-Nausea, morning sickness, constipation, and altered appetite are all common during pregnancy.
+Morning sickness, constipation, and changed appetite are common during pregnancy.
 A urinary tract infection would bring discomfort such as burning and stinging while urinating, increased frequency of urine, and pain, making UTI during pregnancy a threat.

 CAN UTI AFFECT PREGNANCY?

-Yes, urinary tract infections (UTIs) can affect pregnancy and potentially lead to complications if left untreated.
-UTI during pregnancy are common due to hormonal changes and the physical changes in the urinary tract caused by the growing uterus.
+Yes, urinary tract infections are known to affect pregnancy and may have complications if left untreated.
+UTIs are very common during pregnancy.
+It happens because of hormonal changes and the physical change caused by the growing uterus in the urinary tract.
 UTIs can impact pregnancy in several ways:

 1. Increased Risk of Kidney Infections: